Learn how to handle night weaning with these 6 steps! You CAN help your baby stop waking up in the middle of the night and eat during the day instead.

-- Your baby may not even have been hungry when he was waking in the middle of the night and was only using feedings as a habit.
+- Your baby might not even have been hungry when he was waking in the middle of the night and was only feeding as a habit.

-- He might also not need as many calories in general now that his body isn’t growing as rapidly as it once did as a young infant.
+- He might not need as many calories in general now that his body isn’t growing as it once did as a young infant.